 In exchange, helpers get a $200 ($150 discount, in addition to the $50 group room discount–helpers stay in one of the group rooms).
-That means that you can attend Yarn School for just $295, all in.
-Helpers do not get a BYOW bonus (but they’re not required to bring a wheel, either).
+That means that you can attend Yarn School for just $325, all in.
+Helpers do not get a BYOW bonus (but they do get the special Hello Yarn fiber in the goodie bag).
 You get everything else any other student gets, including your awesome goodie bag and 2# fiber to dye in the Dye Lab.

 Contact Charlene if you’re interested, letting her know your first and second preferences.

 Once Helpers are selected (usually a few weeks to a month after registration opens), you’ll be directed to a password-protected registration site.